pkotis32/Capstone2/project_proposal.md

 | Set up frontend             | Set up frontend framework of choice and link it to the backend with a simple API call for example.            | [Link](https://github.com/hatchways/sb-capstone-example/issues/5) |
 | User Authentication         | Fullstack feature - ability to authenticate (login and sign up) as a user                                     | [Link](https://github.com/hatchways/sb-capstone-example/issues/6) |

-## Features
+## Minimum Features

 - Allow users to signin and login with authentication
 - User profile contains information like player skill level, availablities during the week, and preferred court location
-- Ability to view other players' profiles nearby
+- Ability to view other nearby players and message them
-- Ability to message players nearby
-- Interactive google maps that allows users to view the preferred courts of the players nearby them
+- Interactive google maps that allows users to search for tennis courts near them

+## Additional Features
+- add search filters when trying to find nearby players such as location and skill level
+- render the location of the nearby users's preferred tennis court on the interactive map to see where they play
+- ability to invite other players to a group chat